Noble rot: Origins

 According to Hungarian legend, the first aszú (a wine using botrytised grapes) was made by Laczkó Máté Szepsi in 1630.
 However, mention of wine made from botrytised grapes appears before this in the Nomenklatura of Fabricius Balázs Sziksai, which was completed in 1576.
-A recently discovered inventory of aszú predates this reference by five years.
 When vineyard classification began in 1730 in the Tokaj region, one of the gradings given to the various terroirs centered on their potential to develop Botrytis cinerea.

 There is a popular story that the practice originated independently in Germany, where the Riesling producers at Schloss Johannisberg (Geisenheim, in the Rheingau region) traditionally awaited the say-so of the estate owner, Heinrich von Bibra, Bishop of Fulda, before cutting their grapes.
-In 1775, the story claims the abbey messenger was robbed en route to delivering the order, delaying cutting by three weeks, time enough for the botrytis to take hold.
+In 1775, the story claims the abbey messenger was robbed en route to delivering the order, delaying cutting by three weeks, time enough for the Botrytis to take hold.
 The grapes were presumed worthless and given to local peasants, who produced a surprisingly good, sweet wine which became known as Spätlese, or late harvest wine.
 In the following few years, several different classes of increasing must weight were introduced, and the original Spätlese was further elaborated, first into Auslese in 1787 and later Eiswein in 1858 (although Eiswein is usually made from grapes not affected by Botrytis).